markdaniel1982/ttlf_pp1/README.md

 ![CSS Validation](documentation/images/css_validation.png "CSS Validation")

+### Responsivity

+Through the project, I regularly checked that any required elements were responsive to allow them to be clearly seen on all devices.

+Any issues were found and debugged using the devtools in the Chrome browser.

 ### Lighthouse
 After lighthouse testing, It showed that I needed to add an aria-label to the dropdown menu button.
 After adding, the lighthouse test was much better.